crackerjacques/ReaScript-Export_izotope_RX_from_reaper/README.md

 git clone https://github.com/crackerjacques/ReaScript-Export_izotope_RX_from_reaper.git
 ```

-and copy scripts to your Reascript dir.
+and copy all scripts to your Reascript dir.

 Select　__MarkerList4RX.lua__　 and Hit Start.